 A good spring system provides spinal support, pressure relief, and helps to absorb body weight.
 Spring mattresses have a characteristic ‘bounce’ to them, allowing us to jump up and down on the bed like a trampoline.
 A spring mattress should last many years – it’s usually the foam components of a mattress (not the springs) that will degrade over time.
 Spring mattresses also tend to be have better ventilation than foam or latex mattresses, due to the ability of air to circulate through the spring system.
 Some of the best spring mattresses that we have tested include the Neoluxe Vantage Silver, the Cloud 9 Classic Comfort, and the Sherman Mattress.

 2. Foam Mattresses

 Mattresses made entirely of foam seem to have become more popular in the last few years, particularly with the explosion of the online ‘mattress in a box‘ market.
 As with spring mattresses, there is a wide range of quality among foam mattresses, and many different types of foam that are used.
 Here is an example of a typical foam mattress:

 Foam mattresses have a distinct ‘spongy’ feel, somewhat different to the bouncy feel of a spring mattress, but they still offer good support and pressure relief.
 Foam mattresses often have less partner disturbance as foam doesn’t tend to transfer motion as much as springs.
 Foam can get hot due to the lack of ventilation, although some foams have special cooling materials integrated into them.
-Some of the best foam mattresses we have tested include the Amerisleep Mattress, the Ergoflex Mattress, and the 624 Mattress.
+Some of the best foam mattresses we have tested include the Amerisleep Mattress, and the Ergoflex Mattress.

 3. Latex Mattresses

 Pure latex mattresses are rare on the market today and Bedbuyer has only tested several 100% latex mattresses.
 Latex mattresses have certain advantages over spring and foam mattresses.
 Latex is a natural substance obtained from rubber trees and is an environmentally friendly and non-toxic.
 Latex is also resistant to bacteria and dust mites, which can help to minimise asthma and allergies.